-While most of the rehabilitation transects sampled in the Mt Minnie conservation area show Good to Excellent vegetation development, with few or no weeds, two transects at the southern end of the study area remain in relatively Poor condition, with a third considered to be Good tending towards Poor:
+While most of the rehabilitation transects sampled in the Mt Minnie conservation area show Good to Excellent vegetation development, with few or no weeds, two transects at the southern end of the study area remain in relatively Poor condition, with a third considered to be Good.

-- Transect BHPPD-29 is considered Poor, with a relatively high cover of \Cenchrus ciliaris tussock grasses and no development of spinifex or perennial shrubs over the course of monitoring. - Transect BHPPD-30 is considered Good (verging on Poor).
-It shows a reasonable development of both spinifex and perennial shrub cover trending towards to that of pre-clearing levels, but the cover of \Cenchrus has remained high and increased by 18% since the last monitoring phase. - Transect BHPPD-31 is particularly Poor in 2021: spinifex cover has decreased by approximately 25% to less than pre-clearing levels, with \Cenchrus cover increasing by 30%.
+- Transect BHPPD-29 is considered Fair, with a somewhat moderate cover of Cenchrus ciliaris tussock grasses (8.15%) and no development of spinifex or perennial shrubs over the course of monitoring.
+Importantly, Cenchrus cover has decreased by 14.05% since the last phase. - Transect BHPPD-30 is considered Poor.
+It shows a reasonable development of both spinifex and perennial shrub cover, but the cover of Cenchrus has remained high (36.3%) despite a decrease of 8.75% since the last monitoring phase.
+Perennial Acacia shrubs have also decreased. - Transect BHPPD-31 is considered Very Poor in 2022: spinifex cover has decreased by approximately 25% to less than pre-clearing levels, with Cenchrus cover increasing by 42.45%.